- The degree program shall consist of coursework, examinations, and thesis.

 - Each candidate will be required to take and pass all courses.

-- Each candidate will be required to undertake a research project leading to an examinable thesis.
+- Each candidate will be required to undertake a research project leading to an examinable thesis and at least one paper publishable in a peer-reviewed journal.
 The choice of the thesis research topic shall be made in consultation with the department and the academic supervisor.

-- Holders of a Bachelor of Science degree with at least an Upper Second Class Honours in Agriculture, Agricultural Engineering, Range Management, Wildlife Management, Forestry, Environmental Science, Animal Science, Biological and Natural Sciences or an equivalent qualification from an institution recognized by Senate.
+- Holders of a Bachelor of Science degree with at least an Upper Second-Class Honors in Agriculture, Agroecosystems and Environmental Management, Agricultural Engineering, Range Management, Wildlife Management, Forestry, Environmental Science, Animal Science, Biological and Natural Sciences or equivalent qualification from an institution recognized by the Senate.

-- Holders of a Bachelor of Science degree with Lower Second Class Honours in any of the areas specified in (2.2) above, but with at least two years relevant research work experience evidenced by publications, or a postgraduate diploma in any of the areas listed in (2.2) above or an equivalent qualification from an institution recognized by Senate.
+- Holders of a Bachelor of Science degree with Lower Second-Class Honors in any of the areas specified in (3.1.1) above, but with at least two years’ relevant research work experience evidenced by publications, or a postgraduate diploma in any of the areas listed in (3.1.1) above or an equivalent qualification from an institution recognized by Senate.

 - Holders of a relevant Bachelor of Science degree with a pass plus a post-graduate diploma in any field related to land and water management may be considered.